carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ![heartrate code in chunk](../fig/07-heartrate-code.PNG)

 > ## Tip:
-> There's actually a button you can use in the RStudio menu to generate the code blocks (though they are referred to as "Code Chunks" in RStudio) automatically.
-Automatic code block generation is available for several other languages as well.
+> There's actually a button you can use in the RStudio menu to generate the code chunks (though they are referred to as "Code Chunks" in RStudio) automatically.
+Automatic code chunk generation is available for several other languages as well.
 Also, you can use the keyboard shortcut `ctrl`+`alt`+`i` for Windows and `command`+`option`+`i` for Mac.
 > ![auto create code chunk](../fig/07-auto-code-chunk.PNG)
 {: .callout}

-## Run the code in a code black
+## Run the code in a code chunk
 Now, to check to make sure our code renders, we could click the "Render" button as we have been doing to check on the output of our Quarto file.
-However, with code blocks we have other options for running and debugging code that don't require us to wait for the file to render.
+However, with code chunks we have other options for running and debugging code that don't require us to wait for the file to render.

-1) Run from code block (green play button on the right top corner).
-This allows us to run one specific code block.
+1) Run from code chunk (green play button on the right top corner).
+This allows us to run one specific code chunk.

 ![run from code chunk](../fig/07-run-from-chunk.png)

-2) Run menu - this gives more options for running code blocks (chunks) including the current one, the next one, all chunks, etc.
+2) Run menu - this gives more options for running code chunks (chunks) including the current one, the next one, all chunks, etc.

 ![run code menu](../fig/07-run-options.png)